 S.A.D.
 (Standard American Diet) Kraft Honey Mustard Dressing

-This healthier version is made with organic, vegetarian, gluten-free, paleo-friendly ingredients and contains no refined sugar.
+This healthier version is made with organic, vegetarian, gluten-free, lectin-free, paleo-friendly ingredients and contains no refined sugar.

 Want more healthy dip and dressing recipes?
 Check out Tahini Ginger Dressing, Clean Eating Watermelon Vinaigrette, Creamy Habanero Dressing or my Clean Eating Cookbook with an entire chapter of 20 healthy, clean eating dip and dressing recipes just like this one that you will love!

 - anti-viral, anti-bacterial, anti-fungal

 - maintains proper pH balance in the body

 - loaded with potassium

 - lowers blood cholesterol levels